NekR/offline-plugin/README.md

 * [Angular CLI](https://github.com/angular/angular-cli) ([source](https://github.com/angular/angular-cli))
 * [Phenomic](https://phenomic.io) ([source](https://github.com/MoOx/phenomic))

 These are just few projects that are using `offline-plugin`.
-Feel free to add more such projects here by simply sending a Pull request.
+If you are using `offline-plugin`, feel free to submit a PR to add your project to this list.

 ## FAQ